DenKim94/stratego-client/README.md

 Feel free to review my code/project and provide constructive feedback.

-Note: The application is not optimized for mobile view (e.g. tablets of smarphones)
+Note: The application is not optimized for mobile view (e.g. tablets of smartphones)

 ## Available Scripts